-The 2014 renewal of the Grand National will go down as one of the classiest in its illustrious history based on the handicap marks of its participants and yet there was a clear cut winner in the end as PINEAU DE RE powered clear after the last to take the race by five lengths for his part time trainer, Dr Richard Newland.
+The 2014 Grand National will go down as one of the classiest in its illustrious history.
+The handicap marks of its participants produced a clear cut winner in the end as PINEAU DE RE powered clear after the last to take the race by five lengths for his part time trainer, Dr Richard Newland.

-As is almost always the case, the contest had a fairy tale ending, as winning jockey Leighton Aspell had retired from race riding as a result of becoming increasing disillusioned with the sport, only to have a change of heart, which ultimately led to his crowning glory here.
+As is almost always the case, the contest had a fairy tale ending.
+Winning jockey Leighton Aspell had retired from race riding as a result of becoming increasing disillusioned with the sport.
+But he had a change of heart, which ultimately led to his crowning glory here.

-Like many recent National winners, Pineau De Re’s preparation for the race had been completed with a spin over hurdles and it was a staying on fourth in the Pertemps Final at the Cheltenham Festival that earmarked him as a serious contender for this ultimate test of horse and rider.
-The one question mark against him was his jumping, as he seemed sure to relish the step up in trip, but despite more than one serious blunder we was always travelling sweetly for Aspell and never looked like being caught after he hit the front going to the second last.
+Like many recent National winners, Pineau De Re’s preparation for the race had been completed with a spin over hurdles.
+It was a staying on fourth in the Pertemps Final at Cheltenham that earmarked him as a serious contender for this ultimate test of horse and rider.
+The question mark against him was his jumping, as he seemed sure to relish the step up in trip, but despite more than one serious blunder we was always travelling sweetly for Aspell and never looked like being caught after he hit the front going to the second last.

 As an eleven year old, he proved again that with experience often come increased reserves of stamina and horses entering their veteran stage should never be ruled out as relative old age looks very much a positive rather than a negative when assessing a horse’s National chances.